KaiIkuta/jaxsmap/README.md

-# smap
+# smap: Sparse mapping stellar surface
-General code for mapping stellar surface featured by starspots and faculae
+General code for mapping stellar surface featured by starspots and faculae with sparse modeling